virtualizebrief/lilymoms/readme.md

 label: Welcome
 ---

+!!!success
+🤰 If you are pregnant with your first child or if your last child is beginning his/her kindergarten year, you are a Lily mom and we welcome you!
+!!!

 ## Lily Moms at Redeemer ⛪

 Christian ministry that meets at Redeemer Church of Evans which supports and builds community among mothers of children from conception through kindergarten.

-!!!
-🤰 If you are pregnant with your first child or if your last child is beginning his/her kindergarten year, you are a Lily mom and we welcome you!
-!!!

 ## Life in the Little Years